warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     XMail sources compile under GNU/Linux, FreeBSD, OpenBSD, NetBSD, OSX, Solaris and NT/2K.

-    This server born due to the need of having a free and stable Mail Server to be used inside my old company, which used a Windows Network.
+    This server was born due to the need of having a free and stable Mail Server to be used inside my old company, which used a Windows Network.
 I don't like to reinvent the wheel but the need of some special features drive me to start a new project.
-Probably if I could use a Linux server on my net, I would be able to satisfy my needs without write code, but this is not my case.
+Probably if I could use a Linux server on my net, I would be able to satisfy my needs without writing code, but this is not the case.
 It should be also portable to other OSs, like Linux and other Unixes.

-    Another reason that drove me to write XMail is the presence of the same steps in setting up a typical mail server, ie:
+    Another reason that drove me to write XMail is the presence of the same steps in setting up a typical mail server, i.e.:

      sendmail + qpopper + fetchmail